usnistgov/TaML/README.md

 ## Notebooks

-Included notebooks include `DataVisualization` for visualizing the input data used for machine learning, `MethodComparision_GPR_HeteroscedasticNoise` for comparing different methods for incorporating theory into machine learning using Gaussian Process Regression with heteroscedastic noise, `MethodComparision_GPR_HomoscedasticNoise` for comparing different methods for incorporating theory into machine learning using Gaussian Process Regression with homoscedastic noise, and `ViewResults` for plotting the relative performance of different methods for incorporating theory into machine learning for three different machine learning models.
+Included notebooks include `DataVisualization` for visualizing the input data used for machine learning, `MethodComparison_GPR_HeteroscedasticNoise` for comparing different methods for incorporating theory into machine learning using Gaussian Process Regression with heteroscedastic noise, `MethodComparison_GPR_HomoscedasticNoise` for comparing different methods for incorporating theory into machine learning using Gaussian Process Regression with homoscedastic noise, and `ViewResults` for plotting the relative performance of different methods for incorporating theory into machine learning for three different machine learning models.

 For users interested in testing ideas, we recommend focusing on the `MethodComparison_GPR_HeteroscedasticNoise` notebook as it explores the different methods and takes into account the known uncertainties in the input data.

-To run the Juypter notebooks, navigate to the notebook folder and run
+To run the Jupyter notebooks, navigate to the notebook folder and run

 ```bash
 jupyter notebook